Critical Thinking

 Back to Hermeneutics.
 If we can’t get into the details of the original languages or ancient history by ourselves, there’s one thing we can all do—and that is to compare scripture with scripture.
 We can all read; the more we read the scriptures, the better we can grasp the entire story.

-As a tool for Bible interpretation, hermeneutics has a three-pronged approach that together can give us a rounded picture of what the Spirit is saying.
+As a tool for Bible interpretation, hermeneutics employs a three-pronged approach that, when combined, can provide a comprehensive understanding of what the Spirit is saying.
 The three are the historical setting, the message (the actual words), and the conveyed doctrine or concept.
-I suggest starting at Ligonier Ministries with this short article and then exploring from there.
+I suggest starting with Ligonier Ministries and this short article, and then exploring further from there.

 Revival thinking and our Revival understanding of Scripture can stifle our usefulness.
 The value of diligently studying theology is too often neglected.
 We cannot effectively engage in a confused, multi-faith, multi-moral, anything-goes world without the Spirit’s illumination as we exercise our minds in the study of the Word.